-- 1) Network Development Report,
+- 1) Network Development Report (NDR),

-- 2) Network Headroom Report, and
+- 2) Network Scenario Headroom Report (NSHR), and

 - 3) NDP Methodology.

 The Network Development Report part of the NDP will serve to provide the reader with valuable additional information on key projects set for delivery in terms of new infrastructure to be installed and upcoming flexible services to be employed.
-Its aim is to provide utility to stakeholders on major developments for the years 1-10 so they can plan and forecast accordingly, its scope is broken down by flexibility services and new infrastructure and defined as:
+Its aim is to provide utility to stakeholders on major developments for the years 1-10 so they can plan and forecast accordingly, its scope is broken down by flexibility services and new infrastructure and defined in Table 1: